tjuHaoXiaotian/pymarl3/README.md

-# Boosting Multi-Agent Reinforcement Learning via Permutation Invariant and Permutation Equivariant Networks
+# [ICLR-2023] Boosting Multi-Agent Reinforcement Learning via Permutation Invariant and Permutation Equivariant Networks

-:rocket: Achieve State-Of-The-Art Performance on SMAC.
+:rocket: **Achieve State-Of-The-Art Performance on SMAC-V1 and SMAC-V2** (without restricting the agent field-of-view and shooting range to a cone).

+* `[2023-07 update]: Commit the support for SMAC-V2.`

-## 1. Model Architecture of HyPerNetwork (HPN)
+## 1. Model Architecture of Hyper Policy Network (HPN)

 ![Agent permutation invariant network with hypernetworks](./doc/figure/API-HPN.png)